 As a result, things in between or in the "middle" such as ancestral spirits, the evil eye, magical forces, astrology, local demons and ghosts are excluded from being "real" in people's minds.
-Thus, people's fears of evil spirits are simply dismissed rather than the power of Christ over them being proclaimed.
+Thus, people's fear of evil spirits are simply dismissed rather than the power of Christ over them being proclaimed.
 Dismissing things in that middle as not real, said Hiebert, makes it difficult to minister to people feeling beset by invisible spiritual forces.

 Missionary to India and noted theologian Leslie Newbigin further argued that denying the existence of middle domain supernatural forces actually turns missionaries into a secularizing force in the lives of the very people they are trying to serve.